Celebrating WLRC and CAN’s 30th Anniversary

 How do institutions cause harm, and how can we do better?

-Join us for a virtual discussion of Blind to Betrayal by Dr. Jennifer Freyd and Dr. Pamela Birrell as we reimagine ways to support survivors of violence and trauma in our communities.
+In this virtual discussion of Blind to Betrayal by Dr. Jennifer Freyd and Dr. Pamela Birrell, we reimagined ways to support survivors of violence and trauma in our communities.

-UIC College of Medicine M1 and M2 students are also invited to a virtual discussion of Blind to Betrayal on Friday, October 15, 2-3:50pm, as part of the Medical Colloquium series.
-Students will learn to recognize how the medical field produces harm among medical students, residents, physicians, and their patients; understand how to name harm and describe how violence is built structurally into medical spaces; and develop strategies for addressing harm and supporting survivors within our institutions.
-Email Kim Densmore, Medical Education Program Coordinator, at email@example.com for more info.
+UIC College of Medicine M1 and M2 students were also invited to a virtual discussion of Blind to Betrayal on Friday, October 15, 2-3:50pm, as part of the Medical Colloquium series.
+Students learned to recognize how the medical field produces harm among medical students, residents, physicians, and their patients; understand how to name harm and describe how violence is built structurally into medical spaces; and develop strategies for addressing harm and supporting survivors within our institutions.

 Keynote Lecture and Graduate Seminar with Dr. Jennifer Freyd